obulka/light_detection/README.md

-# light_detection
+# object_detection

-Command line tool and API that allows detection of lights in an image.
+Command line tool and API that allows detection of objects in an image.
+Currently the base object detection class is only implemented to detect the location of lights in an image as an example.

 # Purpose